kaosborn/KaosSysIo/README.md

 ```

 Without sorting, the files are listed in a seemingly random order.
-Next, results are sorted naturally with the `/SN` switch.
+Next, a natural sort is applied to the results with the `/SN` switch:

 ```
 T:\>tree2.exe T:\Numbers /F /SN